This page is sponsored by:

 biography

-Born Grant John Williams in New York on August 18, 1931 (some sources cite 1930), Grant Williams began acting in summer stock while still a child.
+Grant Williams Born Grant John Williams in New York on August 18, 1931 (some sources cite 1930 as his date of birth), Grant Williams began acting in summer stock while still a child.
 Upon graduating from high school, Williams enlisted in the Air Force.
-After completing his stint, Williams returned home to New York, where he began acting lessons with Lee Strasberg and enrolled in college courses.
+After completing his stint, which included a tour of Korea, Williams returned home to New York, where he began acting lessons with Lee Strasberg and enrolled in college courses.
 Although he was initially interested in singing, he soon was bitten by the acting bug.
-By 1953, he took on small roles in broadway shows such as Late Arrival, but these plays were largely unsuccessful.
+By 1953, he took on small roles in Broadway shows such as Late Arrival, but these plays were largely unsuccessful.
 He had more luck doing television work in New York on the shows Climax and Kraft Television Theatre, which were usually broadcast live.
 A talent scout spotted Williams for films during his first appearance on Kraft Theatre in 1954.

-In 1956, Williams signed with Universal-International and made his film debut in the western Red Sundown with Rory Calhoun.
+In 1956, Williams signed a contract with Universal-International and made his film debut in the western Red Sundown (1956; with Rory Calhoun).
 Although Williams made several westerns during his career, his horror films are best remembered today.
 His horror features for Universal include the cult classics The Monolith Monsters (1957; with Lola Albright); The Incredible Shrinking Man (1957; with Randy Stuart); and The Leech Woman (1960; with Coleen Gray and Gloria Talbott).

 When Grant Williams' contract with Universal-International lapsed in 1959, he inked a deal with Warner Bros. to act in the studio's films and television series.
 His first assignment came when he was added to the cast of the TV series Hawaiian Eye in December 1960 in the role of Greg McKenzie.
 Other actors in the cast of Hawaiian Eye include Connie Stevens, Anthony Eisley, Robert Conrad, and Troy Donahue.